ome/www.openmicroscopy.org/_posts/2015-12-09-omero-status.md

   powerful and able to support the creation of increasingly complex data visualisations.

-As always, there are a long list of things to do, and we always appreciate any feedback or comments on our work, goals or directions.
+As always, there is a long list of things to do, and we always appreciate any feedback or comments on our work, goals or directions.
 All of this work is aimed at improving and expanding OME’s support for the heterogeneous metadata which is the foundation of much of modern science (an early vision of the